lucivpav/InLocCIIRC_dataset/README.md

 ## Build scores
 1. Execute buildFeatures.m on a machine with GPU
 2. Execute buildScores on a machine with ~40 GB of RAM

+## Plot the dataset including retrieved poses
+1. Make sure the demo has finished and now we have retrievedPoses.csv in evaluation directory
+2. It is recommended to erase evaluation/temporary directory
+3. Run spaceTopViews.py and check that the output images are looking good

 ## TODO
 * Make the scores more relevant.
 Right now they don't represent the query-cutouts very well.